Neither operating system is necessarily better than the other, as they both have areas where they excel and areas where they have some shortcomings.

-Conversely, new versions of Android are quite slow to roll out on most devices, especially those which use a more heavily-modified version of the OS.
+Conversely, new versions of Android are quite slow to roll out on most devices, especially those who use a more heavily-modified version of the OS.
 In such cases, updates can take months to get to every device.
 And even then, there is always the question of whether a device will be updated at all – and if it does, you still cannot be certain that the update will improve your experience or actually make the system unstable and slow the phone down.

-In general, an Android flagship will receive two OS updates while mid-range phones will usually get just one.
+In general, an Android flagship will receive two OS updates, while mid-range phones will usually get just one.
 As for the low-end phones, you will be stuck with the version of Android that they come with out of the box, although certain optimizations and security updates will likely still be distributed over time.